-Looking for real-life examples are you?
-Observe how oil has moved from beginning of 2014 till today.
+Looking for real-life examples, are you?
+Observe how oil has moved from the beginning of 2014 until today.
 Look at the spot prices and the futures prices and observe the moments when the market was in a Contango or Backwardation.
 No further explanations but I will just introduce you to an advanced concept and leave it at that!

 Once you get familiar and do further reading on Contango and Backwardation, you should ideally come across the above.
 Think about why it happens!
 If this article has made your taste buds for derivatives dry up, take time to recoup, read this once again, get familiar and then go ahead with further reading!